SupercopV/AI-Powered-mumzworld-checklist-builder/README.md

   **Learned:** the submission needs raw thinking and process evidence, not just a working app.

 - I first relied on a frontend-only version that called a model API directly.
-  **Learned:** that is not a credible ìrealî prototype because it lacks a proper backend boundary.
+  **Learned:** that is not a credible ‚Äúreal‚Äù prototype because it lacks a proper backend boundary.

 - I reused a workspace that originally contained a different demo app.
   **Learned:** repurposing saved time, but it created naming/path confusion that had to be cleaned up.